Originally posted in Novemeber of 2016, this is an update and the first of a three-part series.

 First, just for fun, let’s read the first paragraph of AFMAN 36-2203 (2013) and then we will proceed with the refutation.

 It’s like the Air Force designed the manual to be used with other manuals instead of reinventing the wheel.
 Imagine that.
-The AFMAN dicttes beginning and ending positions, the TC and MCO tell us how to go to and from those positions.
+The AFMAN dictates beginning and ending positions, the TC and MCO tell us how to go to and from those positions.
 As an example: the MCO tells us how to move the rifles to and from the outside/outboard shoulder for a color guard.
-Likewise, the TC tells us how to move the flagstaffs.
+Likewise, the TC tells us how to move the flagstaffs and, when necessary, we use USAF guidon techniques (uncasing and casing colors).
 Even though we use both of these other two manuals, we still must adhere to the hand and arm positions dictated by the AFMAN.

 A Little History

 I spent 20 years in the Air Force (85-05) and for four years before that, I was a member of my high school’s AFJROTC program.
-In my high school days (79-83), we had to learn AFR 50-14, Drill and Ceremonies, the content of which has not changed much since then.
+In my high school days (79-83), we had to learn AFM 50-14, Drill and Ceremonies, the contents of which has not changed much since then.

+What do Airmen do for rifle information?
+We have copies of FM 22-5 and use the manual of arms there for any Armed Flight drill.
 Today, the pictures in the AFMAN include guards armed with rifles.
 However, the pictures only show technique for Order, Parade Rest, Right Shoulder (Carry), and Attention.
 What has never been a concern is how to get the rifle from one position to the other.
 Why?
-Because we use the TC and MCO for transitional techniques, but we use the beginning and ending position techniques of the AFMAN.
-Again, simple.
+Because we use the MCO for transitional techniques, but we use the beginning and ending position techniques of the AFMAN.

 Disparaging the AFMAN or any other service manual only shows a peculiar unawareness of the concept of military drill standards.
 JROTC teams need to learn, perfect, and march their service manual.
 Let them do so.